PerfectAudience/reign/README.md

 Design Notes
 ------------

 Part of Reign's value is derived from how data is organized in ZooKeeper.
 By creating a standard layout of information, the framework sets up the possibility of an ecosystem that allows non-Java services/applications to easily coordinate/monitor each other in a standard fashion.
-Monitoring and administration is also made simpler, as the framework's \"magic\" is made more transparent for easier debugging:  for example, in the case of locks, one can even force a node to release a lock by deleting its lock node just using the standard Zookeeper shell!
+Monitoring and administration is also made simpler, as the framework's "magic" is made more transparent for easier debugging:  for example, in the case of locks, one can even force a node to release a lock by deleting its lock node just using the standard Zookeeper shell!

 The default data layout in ZooKeeper is outlined below.
 Custom layouts may be created as necessary by implementing your own or customizing the provided `PathScheme` implementation.